Route execution order

 The system will execute each application that is specified in the script.
 In case there are no necessary conditions for its implementation, the application will be skipped and will not be executed.
 The understanding of this mechanism is very important, because your configuration may not work the way you expected.

-For example, if you add Call to queue application and then SMS application, the SMS application will be executed after a call to the queue, regardless of whether the subscriber or the agent that was connected to the subscriber has dropped the call.
+application, the SMS application will be executed after a call to the queue, regardless of whether the subscriber or the agent that was connected to the subscriber has dropped the call.

-In order to stop processing further applications you can use the application exit.
+In order to stop processing further applications you can use the application exit